devisis/sandras-kitchen/README.md

 CRUD functionality is everything when it comes to this webapp as user interaction is paramount.
 The user creates a booking then the webapp provides feedback and allows the user to read all the bookings they have made.
 The user has the option to update the booking details and if they do so choose, delete any bookings.

+The webapp tries its best to elimnate user error with the implementation of validation.
+The user is unable to make two reservations for the same day which in turn elimnates the ability to duplicate bookings.
+The user is also forced to stick to constraints when selecting a time and date.

 ## External User Goal

 The customer wants to book a table at a restaurant.